cbpspratap/SQLTraining/Chapter 1/Readme.md

 ### Why Learn SQL?
 - Getting into Data Field
 - Job Opportunities for Data Analyst & Scientist Role
-- competitive Salary
+- Competitive Salary

 Everyone knows that data is the new oil and on daily basis currently we create roughly 2.5 quintillion bytes of data [*(source)*](https://seedscientific.com/how-much-data-is-created-every-day/#:~:text=Every%20day%2C%20we%20create%20roughly%202.5%20quintillion%20bytes%20of%20data.).
 Just imagine the scale on which the data is being processed, stored and used.
-In current marked condition no business can run without data, first they need data to get their website running and then the website/business will start generating data which they again need to store somewhere.
-And once the data is stored in a database you need SQL to extract meaningful information out of the data.
+In current market condition no business can run without data, first they need data to get their website up and running and then the website/business will start generating data which they again need to store somewhere.
+And once the data is stored in a database they need SQL to extract meaningful information out of the data.

 Without SQL, almost no meaningful online service could exist - from bank to grocery delivery, everything runs on data.
 Despite the passage of years, SQL is still the primary computer language when you talk about data.
 In current job market for data, almost every job requires SQL skills.